Today’s daily prompt

 There was one time I can recall when I knowingly broke a rule.
 I was a senior in veterinary school and doing my clinical rotations in the small animal medicine clinics.
 At the time, I acquired a patient who I became very attached to.
 He was a great white beauty– a big white German Shepherd named Tellico.
 He had a draining fistulous tract on the right side of his neck (cause unknown).
 His owners had forfeited ownership of him and donated him to the veterinary college.
-I never knew the exact reasons why.
+I suspect financial problems were the reason for them handing him over, but I never really knew for sure.
 Poor Tellico had undergone multiple surgeries by some of the best veterinary surgeons in the country and the cause of his fistulous tract could not be determined, nor could it be “fixed.”
 I was told he would always have this draining tract and there was nothing anyone could do.
 The owner of the veterinary clinic I had worked at while at home had a big white German Shepherd named Buster who guarded the veterinary clinic at night.
 Tellico reminded me so much of Buster.
 Both dogs were smart, but only when they wanted to be.
 They were both big lovable old goofballs when it came right down to it.

 Then a fellow student informed me that they “had heard” that Tellico was going to be used for research.
 Transmissible Venereal Tumor (TVT) research to be exact.
-Transmissible venereal tumors are tumors that can be transmitted among infected dogs.
+Transmissible venereal tumors are tumors that can be transmitted among infected dogs during mating.
 In male dogs, these tumors affect the genitals– the penis and prepuce, and rarely the mouth and nose.
 These venereal tumors can grow quite large and can block the urethra and cause urinary retention.
 Nasal TVTs cause discharge, nosebleeds, facial swellings, lymph node swellings and oronasal fistulas.
-They are horrible tumors.
-He was to be injected with the TVT and then his tumors would be studied.
-I was devastated and horrified and decided to do everything in my power to save this dog.
+They are horrible tumors (if you don’t believe me google image Canine Transmissible Venereal Tumors).
+The researchers would infect him by injection with the TVT and then his tumors would be studied.
+I was devastated and horrified and frightened for my boy, and decided to do everything in my power to save this dog.
 I owed it to him.
 He was my friend and I loved him.

 I went to the head surgeon who had overseen Tellico’s surgeries and care.
 I told him I wanted this dog and asked if I could have him.
 Other students had taken on donated animals as pets and I knew this for fact.
 He was hesitant and pondered my proposition for a while.
 Then he informed me that Tellico’s veterinary bills were a little over $1,000 and if I could pay off his bills, the dog was mine.
 This was insane from my viewpoint.
 I was a poor veterinary student going to school on student loans and basically living off of $20 a week that my parents sent me (hey this was 1985).
 I told him I could not afford that.
 I wanted the dog anyway.
 I begged and I pleaded.
 If necessary, I would have gotten down on my knees (fortunately it didn’t come to that).
 He finally gave in.
 Tellico was mine and he would NOT be getting injected with any transmissible venereal tumor.